yariza/yariza.github.io/dev/index.md

 Work Experience
 ---

+- [Whisper](http://whisper.sh) — iOS Development Intern (June 2014 - ongoing)
+	- Developed an SDK for third-party developers to interface with the Whisper iPhone app.
+	- Developed an analytics manager for the iPhone, including work on both the iOS	client and the backend server in Erlang.
 - [MakeGamesWithUs](http://mgw.us) — Software Development Intern (April 2012 -
 ongoing)
 	- Learned iOS programming using hands-on tutorials and programming lessons,